KevinJoven11/kevinjoven11/README.md

 I'm deeply fascinated by the intersection of Quantum and Computing, a field where cutting-edge innovation meets theoretical exploration. 😃 My primary focus is on **quantum hardware** and **quantum algorithms**, seamlessly blending my academic major with my personal passion.
 This unique blend allows me to dive deep into the mechanics and potential of quantum computing.

 In my repositories, you'll find a variety of projects and problems I've tackled.
 These range from theoretical concepts to practical applications, all within the realm of quantum computing and related fields.
-I believe in the power of **open-source** collaboration, so I've made sure that my work is not just a demonstration of my skills, but also a valuable resource for others interested in this exciting domain.
+I believe in the power of **open-source** collaboration, so I've made sure that my work is not just a demonstration of my skills but also a valuable resource for others interested in this exciting domain.

 Thank you for visiting my profile.
 Let's explore the quantum world together!